MSK-MOI/functional-network-analysis/README.md

 gephi-plugins/modules/FunctionalNetworkAnalysis/target/fna-0.9.0.nbm
 ```

 To use it, you can select 'Feature Network Reduction' from the 'Topology' category of filters when you are viewing a `graphml` file which is output of the FNA pipeline.
+You may find that the performance is improved by [increasing the memory available to Gephi](https://gephi.org/users/install/#memory).

 Installation <a name="Installation"></a>
 ------------